hybridbad/CV-1/README.md

 - Complying with cGMP regulations and following SOPs

-- Working with management on equipment projects to assist in increasing packaging output.

 - Troubleshoot and fix machine problems as well as machine maintenance.

 ### <a name="interests">Interests</a>